ottiferous/ManBot/README.markdown

 > ruby A4Abot.rb

     Prompts will be provivded for username and password.
-Built in menus will allow for selection of areas within California to visit.
+As search is now implemented a prompt will ask you for a place name to search. type all or part of the location to have a list displayed of where you can begin viewing profiles.

 ### Requrements
 + Runs in Ruby 1.8.7 (universal-darwin11.0)
 + Requires Mechanize rubygem to work

 ### Limitations
-    Only works in California for now.
-Though I'm sure you can easily make it work in another part of the country / world.
+    There is more than one Baker in this world - the search will show them all and not be very clear about where it is.
+While problematic I am working on a solution to display the entire location.

 To-Do
 ---------------